vukics/cppqed/doc/structureTutorial.rst

   H\Int(t)=\lp\eta a^\dagger e^{zt}+\eta^*ae^{-zt}\rp

-(Cf. these `notes <http://optics.szfki.kfki.hu/~vukics/Pictures.pdf>`_ about how to treat interaction pictures defined by non-unitary transition operators in a consistent way.)
+.. seealso:: These `notes <http://optics.szfki.kfki.hu/~vukics/Pictures.pdf>`_ about how to treat interaction pictures defined by non-unitary transition operators in a consistent way.

 In this case, the class representing the element has to be derived from :class:`~structure::Exact` as well, which represents the transformation between the two pictures.
 In addition, instead of :class:`~structure::TridiagonalHamiltonian`\ ``<1,false>``, we need to derive from :class:`~structure::TridiagonalHamiltonian`\ ``<1,true>``, because the Hamiltonian is now time-dependent.